The Ultimate Guide to Customer Perceived Value (with Examples)

 LongevitySubject to change based on evolving market trends and external influences.Relatively stable, as it depends on the enduring features of the product.

-How are Framing and Perceived Value Related?
+How Does Framing Shapes Customer Perceived Value

 Framing has a surprisingly big impact on the decisions people make.
 In the context of business, consumers might be swayed toward one solution over the other based solely on the way it’s presented to them.
 This makes framing a fundamental concept in marketing and advertising.